Kodak Snapic A1 Test & Erfahrungen – Hoffnungsträger oder der nächste Plastikbomber?

 • Solid metal body instead of plastic.

-Anyone who wants to take photography seriously and needs control ends up with the Lomo (or vintage cameras).
-The Snapic A1 clearly positions itself as an uncomplicated "fun camera".
+If you want to take photography seriously and need control, you end up with the Lomo (or vintage cameras).
+The Snapic A1 clearly positions itself as an uncomplicated "fun camera": It’s fully motorized (auto-load, advance, rewind) and runs on 2x AAA batteries in the classic way.

-Our Wish to the Industry
+Our wish to the industry

 • Fully mechanical (repairable in 50 years).